Search: Advanced search

 Fresh drinking water must be available at all times.

-Raw meaty bones such as raw lamb ribs (not lamb chops though), raw lamb flaps and raw chicken wings provide several important health benefits including keeping teeth and gums healthy.
+Raw meaty bones such as raw lamb ribs (not lamb chops though) and raw lamb flaps provide several important health benefits including keeping teeth and gums healthy.
 They must always be given raw (uncooked).

 Too many raw bones may lead to constipation.
 Generally 1-2 raw bones may be offered per week with a few days in between each serving.
 The bone must be large enough so that the dog cannot fit the whole bone in its mouth or swallow the bone whole.
 Avoid large marrow bones (these have very thick outer rims), T-bones, 'chop' bones e.g. lamb cutlets, large knuckle bones and bones sawn lengthwise (as done by some butchers) as dogs may crack their teeth on these.